TheLaundrymaster/TheLaundrymaster/README.md

 - 👋 Hi, I’m @TheLaundrymaster
 - 👀 I’m interested in ... learning different coding languages and gaining confidence in my coding
-- 🌱 I’m currently learning ... databases
+- 🌱 I’m currently learning ...
+Web development and database management
 - 📫 How to reach me ... a2quinlan@gmail.com

 <!---